ranylee/maven-multimodule-google-cloud-java/README.md

 mvn install --projects main-module -DskipTests && \
 mvn exec:java --projects main-module \
     -Dexec.args="${BKT_NAME:?must be set} ${GET_OBJ_NAME:?must be set} ${PUT_OBJ_NAME:?must be set}"

+# Similarly, if you edit both the google-cloud-storage and main-module projects,
+# you can specify that the `install` step should only rebuild those:
+mvn install \
+    --projects main-module,google-cloud-java/google-cloud-clients/google-cloud-storage \
+    -DskipTests
 ```